 I wanted to try Shokunin since it opened, but all posts on Yelp and Zomato saying the food was too expensive deterred me.
 Shokunin uses only the best and freshest ingredients.
 Even the charcoal used for the yakitori is flown in from Japan.
 Pretty much no expense is spared to create these dishes.
 I understand these things cost money.
 Heck, when I go to Superstore and Coop, I notice how expensive food is and that stuff ain’t organic or shipped from Japan.
-However, as I follow Shokunin on Twitter and Instagram, I noticed the menu prices have decreased.
+For this post let’s listen to something old school, cuz Shokunin plays some good hip hop oldies.

 My husband won another award so I told him I was taking him out to celebrate at Shokunin.
 I requested a table away from the action by the open concept kitchen and bar.
 A little privacy was needed for this occasion.